-CCHSG Pupil Premium
+CCHSG Pupil Premium 2018-2019

-During the academic year 2015-16, the school will receive £935 Pupil Premium for each student eligible for free school meals (FSM) including those students who have been entitled to FSM in the preceeding 6 years (EVER6FSM).
+The PPG is made up of £935 Pupil Premium for each student eligible for free school meals (FSM) including those students who have been entitled to FSM in the preceding 6 years (EVER6FSM).

 Our aims in using this additional funding are to:

 • Help close any achievement gaps by providing additional support across the curriculum for example one to one tuition in English and Maths.
 In addition we will continue to support quality first teaching across the curriculum through relevant and effective staff training and development and smaller classes at Key Stage 4 in the Core Subjects.

 • Provide additional academic support to help students achieve their potential at GCSE and beyond for example through providing revision materials, access to revision workshops, and academic mentoring.

 • Provide additional support for students facing emotional barriers to learning (social, moral, economic or cultural) for example through providing counselling or support from Pastoral Assistants.